SXM 7 [Maxar]

-SXM 7 and 8 are two large high power broadcasting satellites for SiriusXM's digital audio radio service (DARS).
+SXM 7 to 12 are the third generation of large high power broadcasting satellites for SiriusXM's digital audio radio service (DARS).

 Space Systems/Loral (SS/L), now Maxar Technologies, got in July 2016 the contract to build the two satellites based on their SSL-1300 bus.
 Both SXM-7 and SXM-8 will operate in the S-band spectrum.
 Each satellite will generate more than 20-kW of power and will have a large unfurlable antenna reflector, which enables broadcast to radios without the need for large dish-type antennas on the ground.

 The satellites will replace the XM 3 and 4 satellites.